Dinah: Origin of Genesis 34

 17th-century depiction of the rape of Dinah.

 Chapter 34 of the Book of Genesis deals primarily with the family of Abraham and his descendants, including Dinah, her father Jacob, and her brothers.
-The traditional view is that Moses wrote Genesis as well as almost all the rest of the Torah, doubtlessly using varied sources but synthesizing all of them together to give the Hebrews a written history of their ancestors.
-This view, which has been held for the past several thousand years, although it is not explicitly mentioned in either the Hebrew or the Christian Bible—holds that Moses included this story primarily because it happened and he viewed it as significant.
-It foreshadows later happenings and prophecies further along in Genesis and the Torah dealing with the two violent brothers.
+The traditional view is that Moses wrote Genesis as well as almost all the rest of the Torah, doubtlessly drawing on varied sources but synthesizing them into a written history of the Hebrews' ancestors.
+This view, which has been held for the past several thousand years, although it is not explicitly mentioned in either the Hebrew Bible or the Christian Bible, holds that Moses included this story in the Torah primarily because it happened and he considered it significant.
+It foreshadows later events and prophecies in Genesis and the Torah concerning the two violent brothers.

-Source-critical scholars speculate that Genesis combines separate literary strands, with different values and concerns, and does not pre-date the 1st millennium BCE as a unified account.
+Source-critical scholars speculate that Genesis combines separate literary strands with different values and concerns and does not predate the 1st millennium BCE as a unified account.
 Within Genesis 34 itself, they suggest two layers of narrative: an older account ascribing the killing of Shechem to Simeon and Levi alone, and a later addition (verses 27 to 29) involving all the sons of Jacob.
-Kirsch argues that the narrative combines a Yahwist narrator describing a rape, and an Elohist speaker describing a seduction.
+Jonathan Kirsch argues that the narrative combines a Yahwist narrator describing a rape, and an Elohist speaker describing a seduction.

-On the other hand, another critical scholar, Alexander Rofé, assumes that the earlier authors would not have considered rape to be defilement in and of itself, and posits that the verb describing Dinah as "defiled" was added later (elsewhere in the Bible, only married or betrothed women are "defiled" by rape).
+On the other hand, another critical scholar, Alexander Rofé, assumes that the earlier authors would not have considered rape to be defilement in and of itself and posits that the verb describing Dinah as "defiled" was added later: elsewhere in the Bible, only married or betrothed women are "defiled" by rape.
 He instead says that such a description reflected a "late, post-exilic notion that the idolatrous gentiles are impure [and supports] the prohibition of intermarriage and intercourse with them."
-Such a supposed preoccupation with ethnic purity must therefore indicate a late date for Genesis in the 5th or 4th centuries BC, when the restored Jewish community in Jerusalem was similarly preoccupied with anti-Samaritan polemics.
+Such an alleged concern about ethno-religious intermarriage must therefore indicate a late date for Genesis in the 5th or 4th centuries BCE, when the restored Judean community in Jerusalem was concerned about intermarriage with Samarian groups from a population of mixed origins following the Assyrian and Babylonian deportations.
 In Rofé's analysis, the "defilement" refers to interracial sex rather than rape.